 Maybe you forgot to sign something or forgot to submit a very important form.
 You may think everything is complete, but it turns out you missed something.
 Make sure you review all documents and follow up with your financial aid office early in the semester to make sure things are in order.

 If you are looking for a refund check, submit all required info early, and follow up often to make sure everything is in order.
-If you are late this year, patiently work with your financial aid office so that everything is done, and you know a refund is on the way.

 Should I accept my student loan refund check?